pkijania/Training/Python/README.md

 ### Ex2 - Cashmashine

-Task: Create cashmachine that withdraws only values of 50, 20 and 10 and has a max account balance of 500
+Task: Create cashmachine that takes and withdraws only values of 50, 20, 10 and has a max account balance of 500

 [Solution](ex2_cashmachine.py)